tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 * 'split' - this column contains numbers that indicate the split to which the sentence belongs to.
 For K-fold cross-validation, these numbers should be in the range [0, K-1]

 Adding this column is simple using the <code>pandas</code> Python library.
 Make sure you choose an appropriate number of splits based on the size of your dataset.

+Once this column is present you can run the [dataset_vectoriser.py](/neasqc_wp61/data/data_processing/dataset_vectoriser.py) script as per above.

 Your test dataset file does not require this 'split' column, only the 3 columns indicated in the previous section.